 Selections Over Time – When a particular page tends to be chosen by searchers over other pages in a set of search results for a query, that page might be bumped in rankings for that query.

-Hot Topics – Some search terms may increasingly appear in queries over a period of time, which can indicate that a topic is hot and has gained in popularity.
-Pages which are associated with those queries may be boosted in search rankings over pages that aren’t.
+Hot Topics – Some search terms may increasingly appear in queries over a while, which can indicate that a topic is hot and has gained in popularity.
+Pages that are associated with those queries may be boosted in search rankings over pages that aren’t.

 Related Hot Topics – When “similar” queries become hot and increase in the number of search results for those queries happens, pages associated with a query that might be similar to that query might be boosted in search results.